 Mawie Barrett is a Druid who grew up in the Comeragh Mountains in Co Waterford, Ireland.
 She defines herself as a mountain woman.
 She believes that there is a language in landscape that seeps into her by osmosis and fires her imagination.
 Her work is sprinkled with metaphor; the ordinary everyday event trickles out of her subconscious and tells the deeper story.
 Her forte thusfar is history, which she expresses in fiction and nonfiction.
 Writing brings Mawie great joy and expression, it is the place where she channels her insights and reflections.
 Nature, people and travel are her major influences.
 She blogs too, and you can read more about her here and discover more of her work at www.druidscribe.com.

-Searles O’Dubhain is a Celtic scholar, writer and story teller who has been practicing Druidry for over 30 years.
+Searles O’Dubhain is an American Celtic scholar, writer and story teller who has been practicing Druidry for over 30 years.
 Searles created ‘The Summerlands’, one of the very first beloved online Celtic pagan communities in the early 90’s.
 He additionally published ‘Ogham Divination’, that lays a detailed and creative pathway of recreating and discovering the ancient ways of the Druids.
 This and much more available on his website www.summerlands.com.

 David Halpin is a writer from Tallaght, now living on the Carlow/ Wicklow border.
 He has been writing about Irish Forteana and spirituality for over thirty years and has had his articles published in magazines and books throughout the world.
 David’s photographs of Ireland’s sacred sites have been published in journals and articles worldwide and in 2020 were included in An Taisce’s annual report on the Irish landscape.
 David is also a reviewer of esoteric writing and as well as publishing for The Occult Book Review, he also contributes regularly to newspapers, magazines and online publications.
 His articles have appeared in The Wild Hunt, New Dawn Magazine, Coire Ansic, and he is a regular contributor to Ancient Origins.
 David also runs the blog, Circle Stories, where he focuses his writing upon the topics of consciousness and folklore.